espressif/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 This will allow the interrupt to run while the cache is disabled but will come at the cost of increased IRAM consumption.

+There is another Kconfig option :ref:`CONFIG_MCPWM_CTRL_FUNC_IN_IRAM` that can put commonly used IO control functions into IRAM as well.
+So, these functions can also be executable when the cache is disabled.
+These IO control functions are as follows:

+- :cpp:func:`mcpwm_comparator_set_compare_value`

 Thread Safety
 ^^^^^^^^^^^^^

 The factory functions like :cpp:func:`mcpwm_new_timer` are guaranteed to be thread safe by the driver, which means, you can call it from different RTOS tasks without protection by extra locks.

-No functions are allowed to run within ISR environment.
+The following functions are allowed to run under ISR context, as the driver uses a critical section to prevent them being called concurrently in the task and ISR.

+- :cpp:func:`mcpwm_comparator_set_compare_value`

-Functions that are not related to `Resource Allocation <#resource-allocation-and-initialization>`__, are not thread safe.
+Other functions that are not related to `Resource Allocation <#resource-allocation-and-initialization>`__, are not thread safe.
 Thus, you should avoid calling them in different tasks without mutex protection.

 Kconfig Options
 ^^^^^^^^^^^^^^^

 - :ref:`CONFIG_MCPWM_ISR_IRAM_SAFE` controls whether the default ISR handler can work when cache is disabled, see `IRAM Safe <#iram-safe>`__ for more information.
+- :ref:`CONFIG_MCPWM_CTRL_FUNC_IN_IRAM` controls where to place the MCPWM control functions (IRAM or flash), see `IRAM Safe <#iram-safe>`__ for more information.
 - :ref:`CONFIG_MCPWM_ENABLE_DEBUG_LOG` is used to enabled the debug log output.
 Enable this option will increase the firmware binary size.

 Application Examples